+CHICAGO -- Despite a dropoff in donations to Second Harvest Food Banks, based here, Kraft Foods, along with retailers in 17 markets, will help feed the needy over the holiday season.
 One reason for the shortage is that so much Center Store product is going to Central America for survivors of Hurricane Mitch, said Stacy Reineking, manager of media relations for Second Harvest.
 Industrywide efforts are under way to aid the United Nations World Food Programme, currently feeding 800,000 people ...

 REGISTER TO VIEW THIS ARTICLE - Register for a Free Account

 Registering for content on Supermarket News will give youINSTANTaccess to invaluable articles and media content that industry professionals rely on.
 You will have access to our special reports, feature articles, and industry analysis.
 It’sFREE, easy and quick.
-What are you waiting for!In addition you will also receive a complimentary copy of SN's salary survey sent to you by email.
+What are you waiting for!In addition you will also receive complimentary access to the SN salary survey data tables.

 Attention Paid Print Subscribers: While you have already been grantedfreeaccess to SNwe ask that youregister now.We promise it will only take a few minutes!
 Or visit your profile and add your print magazine account number and zip code.